whatsupcoders/Neumorphism/README.md

 <p float="left" >
 <img src="assets/smarthome_matepad.png" width="500px" height="">
 <img src="assets/smarthome_phone.png" width="200px" height="">
-<p> Inorder to display a simple ring progress bar with plus and minus icons to increase the temperature, below is the code snippet used. </p>
+<p> In order to display a simple ring progress bar with plus and minus icons to increase the temperature, below is the code snippet used. </p>

 Usage:
 ```html